Al Schmidt

 Albert Schmidt (born c.
-1972) is an American politician who is serving as the secretary of the Commonwealth of Pennsylvania since 2023.
+1972) is an American politician serving as the secretary of the Commonwealth of Pennsylvania since 2023.
 A member of the Republican Party, he was a Philadelphia city commissioner from 2012 to 2022.

 Schmidt refused to cooperate with efforts to overturn the 2020 presidential election, which led him to be publicly attacked by then-president Donald Trump on Twitter.
 Schmidt provided testimony before the January 6 Committee in 2022.
 He was chosen to serve as secretary of the Commonwealth by Governor Josh Shapiro.

 Early life and background

 A native of Pittsburgh, Pennsylvania, Schmidt graduated from Allegheny College with a Bachelor of Arts in history, and from Brandeis University with a Doctor of Philosophy in history.
 He served as an analyst for the Presidential Advisory Commission on Holocaust Assets in the United States (1999-2001) and the Government Accountability Office (2001-2006).